dive-into-machine-learning/python-tips/pytest.md

 New?
 Head to external documentation

-pytest's documentation is excellent and it is better than any resource we could provide. start there
+pytest's documentation is excellent.
+Start there:

   * [Start with the official pytest documentation ](http://pytest.org/) Peruse it.
 Bookmark it.
 Refer to it frequently.